-As fall approaches, I naturally get excited about leaves, campfires, Chicago Bear football, hoodies, weather in the 50s, and, of course, the bulk of the Fall running season, leading all the way into Christmas.
-This fall, I have something else to be excited about, among other things.
-The Cubs are probably going to be Playoff bound for the first time since ’08.
-Every true Cub fan knows how precious this season has been and what a joy it has been to witness.
+As Fall approaches, I naturally get excited about leaves, campfires, hoodies, 50-degree weather, NFL football, and, of course, the bulk of the Fall running season.
+This Fall, among other things, I have something else to be extra excited about: the Cubs are going to be Playoff bound for the first time since 2008.
+Every true Cub fan knows how precious this season has been and what pure joy it has been to witness.

-Among other things, I am no longer enrolled at Valpo U. I decided to come home and take online courses as I have switched my major concentration from exercise science / human biology (physical therapy) to journalism.
-With that being said, it has ended my official collegiate cross country / track journey, although it has been a struggle ever since I started in the fall of 2013, due to major injuries, among other things.
+I am no longer enrolled at Valpo University.
+I decided to come home to New Carlisle and refocus my journey.
+With that being said, it has ended my official collegiate cross country and track journey, although it’s been a struggle ever since I started in the Fall of 2013, due mainly to injuries and poor focus.

 My goals have changed drastically.
-Over this entire summer, I have been unintentionally attracted to the life of professional sponsored ultra / mountain / trail runners, running races from about 31.1 (50k) to 100 miles in the mountains, with Anton Krupicka (among others) being my biggest inspiration and influence.
-I have decided to use cycling, swimming, running, hiking, and strength work to become an ultra runner to the best of my capabilities.
-Training will be long, hard, thought out, diverse, and, much to my desire, alone.
+Throughout this entire summer, I have been unintentionally attracted to the life of professional ultra-mountain-trail runners who race from 50k to 100 miles in the mountains.
+Anton Krupicka (among others) has been my biggest inspiration and influence.
+I have decided to use running, cycling, hiking, and strength work to become an ultra runner to the best of my capabilities.
+Training will be long, hard, diverse, thought-out, and, much to my desire, alone.
 I have the freedom to be my own coach throughout this process.

-With this process going as smoothly as it has been, I hope it continues to stay this way.
-If my training works out the way I plan for it to, I hope to achieve some sort of support/sponsorship from a running shoe/apparel company and, ultimately, become a professional.
-Those are huge goals but I have never been more excited about a process as I have been for this one.
+If my training works out the way I plan, I hope to achieve some sort of support or sponsorship from a running shoe/apparel company and, ultimately, become a professional.
+Those are huge goals but I have never been more excited about any process as I am for this one.

-My first ultra will be a 50k or 50-miler in LaGrange, Wisconsin, in the South Kettle Moraine State Forest, during the Ice Age Trail 50.
+My first ultra will be a 50K or 50-miler in LaGrange, Wisconsin, in the Southern Kettle Moraine State Forest, during the Ice Age Trail 50.
 It was ranked the 7th most competitive ultra marathon in the United States by Ultrarunning Magazine in 2014.
-Bend, Oregon’s Max King ran it in 2014 and set the course record in 5h 41m.
-Max was 6th place at the US Outdoor Nationals Track and Field meet in the Steeplechase, with a PR of 8:33 in the event.
+Bend, Oregon’s Max King set the course record in 5h 41m in 2014.
+Max was 6th place at the US Outdoor Nationals Track and Field meet in the steeplechase, boasting a PR of 8:33 in the event.
 He has multiple ultra course records and has run sub 2:15 for the marathon.
 Many other pros have also competed at Ice Age in the past.
 Race day is set for Saturday, May 14, 2016.

-For me, it will be my first ultra and I’ve never been more excited, other than the fact that the total cost of everything will be a couple hundred bucks (hotel, fuel, fees, etc.).
-I really thrive on the day-to-day consistent hard work, preparing on the trails and roads, either on foot or on my ol’ Trek Rig.
+It will be my first ultra and I’ve never been more excited.
+However, the total cost of everything will be a couple hundred bucks (hotel, fuel, fees, etc.).
+I really thrive on daily consistent hard work, preparing on the trails and roads, either on foot or on my “Old Ass Trek.”

-With all that said, dealing with running, school, and work / my future, it’s just life and I find great joy in the whole process!
+With all that said, dealing with running, school, and work is just life and I find satisfaction in the whole process!

 Thanks for reading about my current life and I hope this find you all doing well!
 Go catch yo dream.